Value Stocks vs. Low Volatility Stocks

 U.S. ETF and Mutual Fund Flows

-U.S. ETF and Mutual Fund Flows Investors continue to show a strong appetite for U.S. money market funds as a safe and attractive option amid ongoing market volatility and high short-term interest rates.
+U.S. ETF and Mutual Fund Flows Investors are exhibiting a strong and sustained appetite for U.S. money market funds, driven by ongoing market volatility and persistently high short-term interest rates.
 Image: Goldman Sachs Global Investment Research